 At the Aquarium

-Fragile pink urchins are in the Whale fall Exhibit in the Wonders of the Deep Gallery and also in the Sandy Bottom Exhibit in the Northern Pacific Gallery.
+Fragile pink urchins are on exhibit in the Sandy Bottom exhibit in the Northern Pacific Gallery.

 Eastern Pacific Ocean from the Gulf of Alaska, south to the northern Baja Peninsula